Kinnaribadal/sql-challenge/README.md

 ## Submission

-* Create an image file of your ERD.
+* Create an image file of your ERD."QuickDBD-Free Diagram.png"

-* Create a `.sql` file of your table schemata.
+* Create a `.sql` file of your table schemata."quickdbfdiagram.sql"

-* Create a `.sql` file of your queries.
+* Create a `.sql` file of your queries."sqlhomework.sql"

-* (Optional) Create a Jupyter Notebook of the bonus analysis.
+* (Optional) Create a Jupyter Notebook of the bonus analysis."bonus_analysis.ipynb"

 * Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.